 Our first recipe in the series is Cheap Pasta Stir-Fry!
 The idea of stir-frying pasta seemed a little crazy to us initially, but then we tried it and hey it’s actually pretty good.
 This is a great recipe to clear out any leftover meat or veg you may have in the fridge, and will use only $5.58 worth of ingredients.
 This dish reheats well, and makes for a great lunch for work the next day.

-My Tips for a Successful Pasta Stir Fry
+Best Pasta to Use for Pasta Stir Fry

-- If you are using leftover pasta, reheat it in the microwave first with a few dashes of water to stop it from drying out.
-Then loosen the pasta up before adding it to the pan / pot.
+If you are using leftover pasta, then reheat it first in the microwave with a few dashes of water to stop it from drying out.
+Loosen up the pasta before adding it to the pan / pot.

 This graph shows how much this recipe will cost if you had to go out and buy everything on the ingredients list (“Shop Price”), as well as the value of ingredients actually used in the recipe (“Recipe Cost”).